 13 Of The Best Easy Pop Songs To Learn On Piano

-If you're a piano enthusiast looking to learn some popular songs, you're in luck!
-In this article, we've curated a list of 13 easy pop songs to learn on the piano in 2023.
+If you're a pianist looking to learn some popular songs, you're in luck!
+In this article, we've curated a list of 13 easy pop songs to learn on the piano.
 These songs span across different decades and genres, ensuring there's something for everyone.
 Whether you're a beginner or a more advanced player, these songs will help you improve your skills and have fun while doing it.

 1. Yesterday – The Beatles